-Mandatory conferences are held November 23-24, 2020, to discuss each student's progress in schoolwork, achievement, and classroom behavior.
+Mandatory conferences are held in November 2025, to discuss each student's progress in schoolwork, achievement, and classroom behavior.
 Parents or teachers may schedule additional conferences as needed.
+At the end of the 2nd and 3rd quarters, additional dates will be set aside as well.